-At €276 million, EBIT excluding special factors was above the previous year's level (previous year: €266 million).
+At $\leq$ 276 million, EBIT excluding special factors was above the previous year's level (previous year: $\leq$ 266 million).
 The EBIT margin excluding special factors was 16.3% (previous year: 16.0%).
-The special factors in the tesa Business Segment amounted to a total of €-9 million (previous year: €5 million).
+The special factors in the tesa Business Segment amounted to a total of $\leq$ -9 million (previous year: $\leq$ 5 million).
 For further details regarding the composition of special factors, please refer to the table "Special Factors" in the "Result of Operations - Group" section.
-EBIT excluding special factors was offset by higher investments in key strategic areas such as innovation, digitalization and geographic expansion into high-growth regions.
+EBIT excluding special factors was positively impacted by an increase in the gross margin and positive exchange rate effects.
+This was offset by higher investments in key strategic areas such as innovation, digitalization and geographic expansion into high-growth regions.